bids-standard/bids-validator/changelog.d/20250605_155304_rosswilsonblair_valid_missing_entities.md

 -->
 ### Fixed

-- Categorically prevent required entites on metadata files to more closely follow inheritance principle.
+- Categorically prevent required entities on metadata files to more closely follow inheritance principle.
 - Also skip required entities on all derivative files.

 <!--